gvwilson/change/README.md

     He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

--   Thanks to Kate Hertweck and AJ Lauer for feedback.
+-   Thanks to Ben Cotton, Kate Hertweck, AJ Lauer, and Esther Plomp for feedback.

 <p class="center">
   <em>